 His channel covers a handful of popular programming languages and tools as well as web design fundamentals.
 If you are 100% new to coding, his videos are packed with hands-on tutorials where you learn as much as possible in a short time.

 To get started, check out Derek’s Learn to Program playlist for a thorough introduction to Python programming.
-Alternatively, watch his popular one-video Python tutorial below:
+Alternatively, watch his popular one-video Python tutorial for beginners.

 9: Data School

 If you are new to Python programming and interested in machine learning, Data School has some great beginner-level videos to help you get started.